Caso-source/caso-source.github.io/HackTheBox/openadmin.md

 ## [](#header-2)Recon:

-Doing our regular nmap scan for default scripts and running services I see that there is a ssh port 22 as Ill as apache server running on port 80.
+Doing our regular nmap scan for default scripts and running services I see that there is a ssh port 22 as and an apache server running on port 80.

 ![](pictures/nmap-oa.png)